Olympic Peninsula Adventure: Regenerate Salmon Habitat and Experience Tribal Culture

-Each of these 3-day adventures, offered twice monthly from May – October, include a Northwest inspired welcome dinner at the beautiful, new 7 Cedars Hotel, 4 hours of service learning work on one of the nearby rivers that focuses on salmon habitat recovery with facilitated discussions with our community partners about the recovery work, an afternoon of cultural activities with tribal citizens, and a guided hike to take in the nature of the Olympic Peninsula.
+This 3-day unique experience is offered on select dates in September and October during Orca Recovery Days, include a Northwest inspired welcome dinner at the beautiful, new 7 Cedars Hotel, 4 hours of service learning work on one of the nearby rivers that focuses on salmon habitat recovery with facilitated discussions with our community partners about the recovery work, an afternoon of cultural activities with tribal citizens, and a guided hike to take in the nature of the Olympic Peninsula.

 Family discounts of -$140 off if adults and children share a double room - please ask us about this!
 (This adventure is ideally suited for kids 10 and over.)

 Click on the LEARN, SERVE & IMMERSE elements in this experience to see all the details, and once you pay your $250 deposit, you will be able to secure your spot, and choose the date you are interested in participating!

 With the outbreak of coronavirus (COVID-19), the health and safety of Global Family Travels and First Nature travelers, community partners, colleagues and guides are of paramount importance to us.